This page lists terms used in the Programmable Search Engine Developer's Guide.

 - structured data format

 - Specifications for tags that make data more meaningful to machines.
-Custom Search can read microformats, RDFa, and PageMaps.
+Programmable Search Engine can read microformats, RDFa, and PageMaps.
 To learn more, see Customizing Result Snippets.

 - Variants of a query term.
 For example, "cd" could have the following related terms: "certificate of deposit", "fixed-income instrument", and "fixed cashflow".
 To learn more, see Improving User Queries For More Relevant Results.